WRF

 mpirun -np 4 real.exe # Process the input NC data sets, here you do not

-# need more than 4 MPI processes
+# need to request the use of more than 4 MPI tasks

 mpirun wrf.exe # Run the actual simulation